Hadron-hadron potentials coupled to quark degrees of freedom for exotic hadrons

 Thus, we obtain the lowest order of local approximated potential by the HAL QCD method as

 The error of the approximation is of the second order or higher because the local approximated potential by the HAL QCD method~\eqref{eq_VHAL_define} is defined not to include the odd powers of derivatives.
-It is notable that although the local potential by the HAL QCD method is energy independent, the potential depends on the momentum $k_0$ that specifies the wavefunction $\psi_{k_0}$ used to determine the potential $V_0(\bm{r},\bm{r}',E) $.
+It is notable that although the local potential by the HAL QCD method is energy independent, the potential depends on the momentum $k_0$ that specifies the wave function $\psi_{k_0}$ used to determine the potential $V_0(\bm{r},\bm{r}',E) $.
 The Schr\"{o}dinger equation with the local potential obtained by the HAL QCD method~\eqref{eq_VHAL_kaiseki} is given by

-When we solve this equation at the energy $E = (k_0)^2/(2m)$, we obtain the wavefunction $\psi=\psi_{k_0}$ and the phase shift is equivalent to that obtained from the nonlocal potential.
-The exact wavefunctions, however, is not always obtained when we solve the Schr\"{o}dinger equation~\eqref{eq_sch_V00} at $E\neq {k_0}^2/2m $ in general.
+When we solve this equation at the energy $E = k_0^2/(2m)$, we obtain the wave function $\psi=\psi_{k_0}$ and the phase shift is equivalent to that obtained from the nonlocal potential.
+The exact wave functions, however, is not always obtained when we solve the Schr\"{o}dinger equation~\eqref{eq_sch_V00} at $E\neq {k_0}^2/(2m) $ in general.